attack-monkey/flat-code-guide/Data-only objects, functions, pipes, and libs.md

 Code in Flat is organised into functions, libs, and pipes, rather than methods and classes.

-So instead, in flat - the `says` method becomes a function that accepts any object that has a `value` property of type string.
+So instead, the `says` method becomes a function that accepts any object that has a `value` property of type string.

 **function**